MDanial-Na/MDanial-Na/README.md

 ## Your presence makes me smile. &nbsp;

-I am a Front End Programmer in the making.
+I am a Front End Developer in the making.

 I take great pleasure in applying my meticulous attention to detail and my unwavering passion for creating impactful solutions.